ebuchman/blog/content/posts/velocity.md

 structural reality of the payments network.
 Bank deposits, for instance, are initially conceived as credit, a trick to increase the velocity of metal coins.
 But over time, bank deposits come to be considered money themselves.
 And so what was once an increase in velocity at one level of the [hierarchy of money], over time can become an increase in the money supply at the level below.
-Thus the velocity of money reflects the evolution of the structure of money itself.
+Thus the velocity of money reflects the evolution of money's structure.

 Historically, when money was largely gold and silver coins, velocity was structurally constrained by the limited availability of small coins (see [The